 \subsection{Theoretical Properties of the ProjMC$^2$ Algorithm}

 In this subsection, it is formally demonstrated that the Markov chain \((\theta_l)\) defined by the transition kernel \eqref{eq: transit_kernel} admits a unique stationary distribution, and that, for any initial point in its state space, the chain converges to this target density.
-These results ensure the validity and consistency of our ProjMC$^2$ approach for Bayesian inference within the proposed factor model.
+These results ensure the validity and consistency of our ProjMC$^2$ approach for the BSF model.